aaomidi/LilyBook/README.md

  - lilybook.server - Allows the use of /server.
  - lilybook.notify - People with this permission will be notified when someone does /dispatch.
  - lilybook.stafflist - People with this permission will be considered staff in /glist.
+ - lilybook.socialspy - People with this permission will be able to read the messages sent in /msg.

 ----------

 ## Configuration: